aman-20232703/networking-cisco-packet-tracer-/README.md

 Switching is the process of directing data packets between devices in a network.
 It decides the best path for data to travel from the source to the destination.
 ##### Types of Switching:
 <b>1.
 Circuit Switching</b>
-    o A dedicated communication path is established between sender and receiver for the entire duration of the communication. o Example: Traditional telephone networks.
+    A dedicated communication path is established between sender and receiver for the entire duration of the communication.
+    Example: Traditional telephone networks.
 <b>2.
 Packet Switching </b>
-    o Data is broken into small packets.
-Each packet is sent independently and may take different routes to reach the destination. o Example: The internet.
+    Data is broken into small packets.
+Each packet is sent independently and may take different routes to reach the destination.
+    Example: The internet.
 <b>3.
 Message Switching </b>
-    o Entire messages are sent to the next switch and stored until the next path is free (storeand-forward). o Example: Early email systems.
+    Entire messages are sent to the next switch and stored until the next path is free (storeand-forward).
+    Example: Early email systems.
 ##### Why is switching important?
 • It manages traffic efficiently in a network.